svrooij/node-sonos-ts/docs/development.md

 `npm run install && npm run build`

+## Run the tests

+After changing somehting you should run the tests (as they are automatically run before your PR is accepted).
+Important code should be covered by tests, and is uploaded to [Coveralls.io](https://coveralls.io/github/svrooij/node-sonos-ts)

+`npm run test`

+or (to test against your actual device)

+`SONOS_HOST=192.168.x.x npm run test`

 ## Debugging

 This library has several VSCode tasks defined, be sure to change your sonos host in the `.vscode/launch.json` file.
 If you open an example file and press **F5** the example is run and you can set breakpoints in the sample code and in the TypeScript code.